-TONDA L. HUGHES, Ph.D., M.S.N.
+TONDA L. HUGHES, Ph.D., R.N.
 (2003): She has made outstanding contributions to lesbian health.
 Besides innovative research, she has advised government and private health and social service agencies, led conferences, and made public educational presentations.
-She is a professor in the College of Nursing of the University of Illinois at Chicago, where she is interim executive director of the Office of Global Health Leadership.
+She is a professor and associate dean for global health in the College of Nursing of the University of Illinois at Chicago, where she is also director of research for UIC's National Center of Excellence in Women's Health.

 CHUCK HYDE (2001): While working out of the limelight as businessman and fundraising adviser, he has helped sexual-minority community organizations since 1982 to produce successful benefits and has assiduously fostered relationships between them and underwriters in the business community.